alepalacio/test-rest-api-nodejs-postgresql/README.md

     npm install pg
     ```

 6. Use nodemon as a development dependency, to restart automatically your server when modify.
-If you use "-D", that means it is a development dependency, which is not strictly necessary for your application.
-Also use morgan as a development dependency, very useful to catch HTTP requests and its status.
+If you use `-D`, that means it is a development dependency, which is not strictly necessary for running your application.
+Also use morgan as a development dependency, very useful to catch HTTP requests and status.

     ```
     npm install nodemon -D
     npm install morgan
     ```

 7. Modify your scripts on your package.json.
-In this case, as I created a new script called "dev", then I needed to type "run" when running on my terminal.
-Then type "nodemon" and the path of your main JS file which will run your server.
+In this case, as I created a new script called `dev`, then I needed to type `run` when running on my terminal.
+Then type `nodemon` and the path of your main JS file which will run your server.

     ```
     "scripts": {